angular/angular/aio/content/guide/bootstrapping.md

 This list of modules are those that export components, directives, or pipes that component templates in this module reference.
 In this case, the component is `AppComponent`, which references components, directives, or pipes in `BrowserModule`, `FormsModule`, or  `HttpClientModule`.
-A component template can reference another component, directive, or pipe when the referenced class is declared in this module or the class was imported from another module.
+A component template can reference another component, directive, or pipe when the referenced class is declared in this module, or the class was imported from another module.

 <a id="bootstrap-array"></a>